Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 ONNX support
 ~~~~~~~~~~~~

-The QuantizeML toolkit will identify groups of ONNX operations, or 'patterns' and quantize towards:
+The QuantizeML toolkit will identify groups of ONNX operations, or 'patterns', and quantize towards:

 - `QuantizedConv2D <../api_reference/quantizeml_apis.html#quantizeml.onnx_support.layers.QuantizedConv2D>`__
   when the pattern is: